mikeizbicki/lab-sqlite-joins/README.md

 This lab will review:
 1. strengths of SQLite (easy to distribute databases),
-1. weaknesses of SQLite (weak typing, sometimes slow, missing SQL syntax), and
+1. weaknesses of SQLite (weak typing, sometimes slow, missing SQL syntax),
+1. navigating unfamiliar databases, and
 1. LEFT JOIN and the NOT IN operations.

 ## Background